 Come to Milan, take a breath, and figure out how to navigate not only where you're going in Italy, but within Milan itself.

-Located in the Guastalla neighborhood, this trattoria has all the traditional Milanese cuisine and executes on it flawlessly.
+Located in the Guastalla neighborhood, this trattoria offers traditional Tuscan and Milanese cuisine, and executes on it flawlessly.
 It's in a simple setting and upon arrival, you may be expecting no frills.
-But they surprise you with both a pre-meal apertif and a pre-dessert digestif.
-Go here for the classics - osso bucco alla rissotto Milanese, cotoletta alla Milanese, gnocco fritto, ravioli con zucca (Kelly's favorite!).
+But they surprise you with both a pre-meal aperitif and a pre-dessert digestif.
+Go here for the classics - osso bucco alla rissotto Milanese, cotoletta alla Milanese, gnocco fritto, ravioli con zucca (a favorite!).
 Come hungry; their portions are no joke.
 Try if you can to save room for the dessert - their selections are just as good as the main courses.
 We really liked their soft mascarpone cake!

 This is not only our favorite Chinese restaurant in Milan, but one of our favorites in the world.
 The restaurant ambiance and service is amazing, they offer an extensive tea menu, and everything on the menu is delicious.
 The peking duck - a fun experience served with crepes, creates a make your own ‘taco’ with the accompanying veggies and sauce.
 Try the dim sum - start with the classic Xiao Long Bao - and expand to what strikes your taste buds that day.
 If you can’t decide, their tasting menu is a selection of all their most popular dishes.